ARE THERE BIG CATS, OR HYBRID BIG CATS, AT LARGE IN BRITAIN?

 In August 2012, a "lion" was reported near Clacton-on-Sea, Essex.
 The eyewitness reports demonstrate the layman's unfamiliarity with big cats.
 It was described as tan with a white chest, and the ears weren't quite right for a lion.
 Despite these discrepancies, the witnesses were adamant they had seen a lion and the police and zoo officials (who gave it the benefit of the doubt) were called in.
 A circus had been in the area previously, but it turned out they didn't have any lions.
 The indistinct mobile phone photos showed an animal with pricked ears, a white chest and pale muzzle and no mane, lying in a field of wheat stubble.
 Lions (and lionesses) are all over sandy/tawny and do not have a white chest.
 They have a blunt/squarish muzzle and rounded ears.
 The wheat stubble was a giveaway that this was a large and somewhat fluffy white-bibbed ginger domestic cat!
 It was in wheat stubble, not in unharvested wheat, which gave an indication of its true size.
 It could have been either of two local ginger and white cats that regularly ventured into that field in search of prey.
 Human nature being what it is, the witnesses refused to accept the mistaken identity and insisted a "lion" was still at large.
 This demonstrates how stories of big cats loose in the British countryside can begin.

 Hot on the tail of this false lion came several other sightings from around the country.
 Predictably they were pumas and black panthers.
-One was identified from description alone as a "melanistic Savannah"; a relatively large domestic breed that I've never come across in melanistic form.
+One was identified from description alone as a "melanistic Savannah"; a relatively large domestic breed that occasionally occurs in melanistic form.
 The presence of a livestock carcases with the muzzle chewed off and the internal organs eaten was cited as evidence of a big cat kill according to "experts".
 Big cats kill by attacking the neck or throat of their prey.
 Dogs kill prey larger than themselves by hanging onto the animals muzzle while other pack members disembowel the prey.
 Once again, "experts" who were nothing of the sort fuelled the big cat myth, when they should have turned their attentions to stray dogs.
 There are elements in society who deliberately set their dogs on livestock for "sport".

 Most British Big Cat "evidence" is in the form of paw-prints and kills.
 These have been shown to tracking and trapping experts with experience of big cats in the wild in other countries.
 These experts are people whose livelihoods depend on them being able to identify big cat signs and track and even trap or shoot big cats.
 They identified almost all of the paw-prints as dog, with the remainder being too indistinct for identification.
 In the cases of supposed ABC sheep kills, those big cat experts noted that the pattern is consistent with dogs - lacerations to the neck and belly with the skin being removed from the neck and with the belly area being eaten.
 Dog packs tend to kill by evisceration.
 Big cats go for the throat or neck and leave four deep puncture wonds.
 Either the neck is broken or the prey is strangled.
 Big cats do not leave gashes in the throat.
 Dogs kill more messily and leave gashes.
 It would seem that most of these livestock kills are caused by dogs running out of control or gone feral.